amytraylor/amytraylor.github.io/work/compexam_examday.md

 Trinh’s account of form is consistent with this refusal of instrumentalization.
 “Every time one puts forth an image, a word, a sound or a silence, these are never instruments simply called upon to serve a story or a message.
 They have a set of meanings, a function, and a rhythm of their own within the world that each film builds anew” ([Chen, 1992, p.
 85](#ref-minh-ha1992)).
 The elements of the film are not vehicles for an argument that exists independently of them.
 They are the argument, or rather, they are the world within which any argument the film can make becomes possible.
 The distinction between form and content has no purchase here because neither precedes the other: form is the material-discursive condition under which content becomes articulable, and content is what form has made available to be received.
 “The nature of poetry is to offer meaning in such a way that it can never end with what is said or shown, destabilizing thereby the speaking subject and exposing the fiction of all rationalization” ([Chen, 1992, p.
 85](#ref-minh-ha1992)).
 Poetry here is not a genre among others but a name for the mode in which language can remain reflexive rather than instrumental.

+Worry.
 In *Woman, Native, Other* (1989), Trinh develops the critique of instrumental language at its most explicit.
 Clarity, she writes, “as a purely rhetorical attribute serves the purpose of a classical feature in language, namely, its instrumentality”: a language reduced “to a mere vehicle of thought” that “may be used to orient toward a goal or to sustain an act, but it does not constitute an act in itself.”
 For Trinh, “clarity is a means of subjection, a quality both of official, taught language and of correct writing, two old mates of power” ([Minh-ha, 1989, pp. 16–17](#ref-minh-ha1989)).
 The demand for clarity is not neutral; it is the demand that language remain transparent to the meaning it carries, which is to say, remain subordinate to the authority that determines what meaning is to be carried.
 Trinh’s practice refuses this subordination by producing work whose form is its content, whose difficulty is its political condition, and whose refusal to clarify is what keeps it from being absorbed into the terms it is trying to criticize.

 Multivocality in this frame is not automatically emancipatory.
 Trinh is careful to distinguish two versions of the practice.
 Accumulative multivocality: “juxtaposing voices that continue to speak within identified boundaries”: can “lead to the bland ‘melting-pot’ type of attitude, in which ‘multi’ means ‘no’: no voice: or is used only to better mask the Voice: that very place from where meaning is put together.”
 Genuine multivocality, by contrast, “can open up to a non-identifiable ground where boundaries are always undone, at the same time as they are accordingly assumed” ([Chen, 1992, p.
 84](#ref-minh-ha1992)).
 The difference between the two is methodological: the first retains the boundaries it claims to cross; the second works at the borderline, such that “if one crosses that border, if one can depart from where one is, one can also return to it more freely, without attachment to the norms generated on one side or the other” ([Chen, 1992, p.
 84](#ref-minh-ha1992)).
 This is what accountability to the apparatus looks like in artistic research before the vocabulary existed to name it that way: a practice that stages its own interior and exterior rather than assuming either as a stable given.